 When feeling like this, you’ll naturally start to feel tense and sweaty.
 This can increase your social anxiety levels.

 What Causes Social Anxiety?

 Social phobia is something that is common amongst many people.
 Genetics are one of the key reasons for it, where it can be passed down from a family member.
 Social anxiety can also be linked to your childhood if you’ve suffered from bullying or a history of abuse.
 Your disorder in personality can also be the cause of social anxiety.
 There are different personality disorder tests too you wish to get one.

 Moreover, it is important to be aware that help is available for social anxiety.
 Here at Lotus Medical Centre, our Brunswick Doctors are readily available to support and offer treatment where necessary.
 A mental health assessment can also be performed.
-If you’re seeking support, contact us here, and we’d be more than happy to help you.
+If you’re seeking support, contact us here, to learn more on how our Psychologists can help you with anxiety disorders. and we’d be more than happy to help you.